sense-finance/passive-point-selling/README.md

     *   Verifies that the batch minimum price meets or exceeds each participating user's pre-configured minimum price.
     *   Interacts with the provided `IPointTokenizationVault` via `multicall` to claim pTokens from all participating users directly to this contract.
     *   Executes a swap of the aggregated pTokens for the specified output token using the `swap` function (implemented by derived contracts).
-    *   Applies a configurable percentage fee (`fee`) to the total output amount, transferring the fee to the contract owner.
+    *   Applies a configurable percentage fee (`fee`) to the total output amount, transferring the fee to the contract owner/operator.
     *   Distributes the remaining output tokens to the users' designated recipients, calculated proportionally based on their individual pToken contribution to the batch total.

 ## Contract Architecture